 How to Track Player Development in Youth Soccer (Without Spreadsheets)

 Most clubs say they track development.
-Most clubs are lying.
-Here's what actually works when Google Sheets inevitably dies two weeks in.
+Most can't, once the spreadsheet dies two weeks in.
+Here's what actually works.

 Every youth soccer club says they’re focused on player development.
 But ask most club directors how they actually measure it and you’ll get a long pause.

-The honest answer for a lot of clubs: they don’t.
+For a lot of clubs, the answer is they don’t.
 They rely on coach feedback, end-of-season reports written from memory, and the hope that kids are improving because they keep showing up.

 The spreadsheet problem